-Panel in the Altar of St. Agatha's Church, Ravenna, Showing Christian Monogram, Peacocks and Vine.
+Panel in the Altar of St. Agatha's Church, Ravenna, Showing Christian Monogram, Peacocks and Vinc.
 Sixth Century.

-Bas Relief, Cathedral at Isola del Corcello, Showing Peacocks, Vase and the Vine.
+Mosaics in the Vaulting, Cefalu Cathedral, Showing the Angelic Choirs.
 Twelfth Century.

-Mosaics in Cefalu Cathedral, Showing Our Lord with Tri-Radiant Nimbus and IC XC Symbols, 1148 A. D.
+Mosnics in Cefalu Cathedral, Showing Our Lord with Tri-Radiant Nimbus and IC XC Symbols, 1148 A.D.